ExploratoryEngineering/docs.nbiot.engineering/docs/api/collections.md

 ### Field masks

-Fields with potentially sensitive data can be masked from the API responses.
+Fields with potentially sensitive data can be masked (i.e. removed) from the API responses.
 These fields can be toggled on and off individually and the fields won't show up outside of the API or in the data outputs from the collections.
+A value of `true` for a field mask indicates that the field will _not_ appear in API responses.

-Even if IMSI and IMEI is masked the fields are still required when creating a new device.
+Even if IMSI or IMEI are masked, the fields are still required when creating a new device.

-Field masks applies to all devices in the collection.
+A field mask for a collection applies to all devices in that collection.

-The field mask is configured for the entire system.
-The field mask configuration can be retrieved by querying the `/system` url:
+There is a fixed field mask configuration for the entire system, which can be retrieved by querying the `/system` url:

 ```bash
 $ curl -HX-API-Token:${TOKEN} https://api.nbiot.telenor.io/system